 Thus, you’re still impulsive, and you’ll probably be like that your entire life.
 But if impulsivity is conscious, you can master it.
 You don’t have to allow yourself to react impulsively when facing important life decisions.
 You’ll have it under your conscious control.

-Being good enough is the real purpose of life, not perfect.
+From a Jungian perspective, the true purpose of life is to be good enough, not perfect.
 If you’re good enough and not perfect, it indicates you have some flaws and not only virtues.
 Knowing this keeps you humble and protects you from falling into the Hubris trap.

 As the introductory quote suggests, perfection doesn’t exist.
 We should strive for it, but at the same time, we should know that it can’t and shouldn’t be achieved if we want to be humans.

-Since you’ve taken the steps that need to be taken in mastering the skills of achieving a healthy mindset, all you need to do is apply them in practice.
+Now that you’ve learned about the steps necessary for mastering the skills to achieve a healthy mindset, all that’s left is to apply them in practice.